noblecloud/WeatherUnits/README.md

 ## Features
 🌈 Effortlessly define or extend your own units

 ☀️ Change nearly every part of unit display from a config.ini file.
 No need for additional code.

 ❄️ Localization can is as simple as adding .localize to a units variable or setting it to automatic

 ## Requirements

 - Python 3.7

 ## How to use

+**Note: The following documentation is currently out of date after some major changes**

 ### Unit Conversion

-Conversion is as easy as using the desired unit's name or abbreviation as either an attribute or subscript
+Conversion is as easy as using the desired unit's name or aliases as either an attribute or subscript

 ```python
 from WeatherUnits.temperature import Fahrenheit